 My name is Nichola Smith and I graduated as a Registered Nurse in 2000, and gained my Master’s degree with honours in 2012.
 I have extensive clinical experience and have worked in emergency, all adult specialties and paediatrics.
 I have also worked extensively in Rest Homes and Mental Health.
 With a strong voice and excellent communication skills, I am passionate about advocacy and education on behalf of patients to get this amazing medicine.

 Medical Cannabis has changed my life.
 I live with a very rare type of Ehlers-Danlos Syndrome (musculocontractural type) and it affects every part of my body.
-I have CRPS, gastroparesis, arthrogryposis, cardiac aneurysms, dysautonomia, severe kyphosis and scoliosis, restrictive lung disease and bipolar 1 to name just a few of my diagnoses.
+I have CRPS, gastroparesis, arthrogryposis, cardiac aneurysms, dysautonomia, severe kyphosis and scoliosis, restrictive lung disease and bipolar 1 to name just a few.
 Medical Cannabis has had an incredible effect on all parts of my body.
-I have dropped five prescription medications (including high dose fentanyl patches) and have gained much-needed weight.
+I have dropped over ten prescription medications (including high dose fentanyl patches) and have gained some much-needed weight.
 I have very little depression and anxiety and the pain is better controlled.
 The nausea that plagued me is dramatically reduced.
 My GP visits are less and I have not been an inpatient in hospital in nearly three years.

 Cannabis has enabled me to live my life and live it well.
 I can contribute to my community in a meaningful way, by volunteering 3 days a week at a local suicide prevention initiative, as well as giving my time to this awesome charity.
 My life is rich.
 I have a purpose and drive and I know I would not be where I am now without cannabis.